Dreaming of a Good Night’s Sleep? These 8 Mattress-Buying Tips Will Help

 How to Choose the Right Mattress for You

-If you are thinking about shopping around for a new mattress, a chiropractor may be a good first step, especially if you’re experiencing back or neck pain when you wake up in the morning.
+When shopping for a new mattress, a conversation with a chiropractor may be a good first step, especially if you’re experiencing back or neck pain when you wake up in the morning.

-A chiropractor will perform an evaluation that could include a posture analysis, weight-bearing test, X-rays or various other orthopedic or neurological tests, Springer says.
+A chiropractor will perform an evaluation that could include a posture analysis, weight-bearing test, X-rays or various other orthopedic or neurological test.
 The results of that evaluation would allow the chiropractor to make a recommendation on mattress type and firmness.

-If you aren’t able to set up an appointment to talk to a chiropractor and do the gamut of tests and analyses, you can still find the right mattress for you; it will just require a little more legwork and a lot more research.
+If you aren’t able to to talk to a chiropractor and do the gamut of tests and analyses, you can still find the right mattress for you; it will just require a little more legwork and a lot more research.

 The Different Types of Mattresses

-When shopping for a new mattress, people (myself included) like to walk into a mattress store, plop down on a few different models and fall in love with the softest, cushiest, pillow-toppiest one.
+When shopping for a new mattress, people like to walk into a mattress store, plop down on a few different models and fall in love with the softest and most comfortable one.

-But that’s a trap.
-“The very soft mattresses… feel good in the store for those five minutes,” Springer says, “but are not offering enough support for overall neck and back care for eight-hour nights.”
+But, Springer said, “The very soft mattresses… feel good in the store for those five minutes,but are not offering enough support for overall neck and back care for eight-hour nights.”

 Instead, Springer recommends a medium to firm mattress for the proper amount of support.